Intensive, consultation-based résumé writing:

 Healthcare Business and Management.

-Located in Plymouth, MN.* I’ve done executive and senior tech résumés for clients worldwide, nationwide, and in the Minneapolis−St. Paul metro area.
+I’ve done executive and senior tech résumés for clients worldwide, nationwide, and in the Minneapolis−St. Paul metro area.

 Tour Top